 § 180.200 What is a covered transaction?

-A covered transaction is a nonprocurement or procurement transaction that is subject to the prohibitions of this part.
-It may be a transaction at—
+A covered transaction is a nonprocurement or procurement transaction subject to this part’s prohibitions.
+It may be a transaction at:

-(a) The primary tier, between a Federal agency and a person (see appendix to this part); or
+(a) The primary tier, between a Federal agency and a person (see Appendix to this part); or

-(b) A lower tier, between a participant in a covered transaction and another person.
+(b) A lower tier between a participant in a covered transaction and another person.

 § 180.205 Why is it important if a particular transaction is a covered transaction?